trinodb/trino/presto-product-tests/README.md

     note that execution of the product test will be suspended until a debugger is attached.

-3. Set a breakpoint at the beginning of the `io.prestodb.tempto.internal.convention.ConventionBasedTestFactory#createTestCases` method.
+3. Set a breakpoint at the beginning of the `io.prestosql.tempto.internal.convention.ConventionBasedTestFactory#createTestCases` method.
 This is the main entry point for the convention based tests.
 When opening the `ConventionBasedTestFactory` class for the first time, IntelliJ will display a de-compiled version because `ConventionBasedTestFactory` is